johnsonmkevin/PokeMon-Memory-Game/README.md

 - We have also used a series of console logs to determine if the application works and runs as it should.

 ![Developer tools 2](https://res.cloudinary.com/frank2021/image/upload/v1669800471/pokemon_game/clg_eg1pc4.png)

+## Feedback from group and mentor

+- During the process of development we as group have taken feedback from our mentor, and from within our group for several details and improvements.
+  But also from the game jam that happened in the campus on the 29th of November 22.
+That really helped us with testing and improving the application further.

 ## SEO and accessibility